sailpoint-oss/golang-sdk/api_beta/docs/ManualWorkItemDetails.md

 HasForwardHistory returns a boolean if a field has been set.

-### SetForwardHistoryNil

-`func (o *ManualWorkItemDetails) SetForwardHistoryNil(b bool)`

- SetForwardHistoryNil sets the value for ForwardHistory to be an explicit nil

-### UnsetForwardHistory
-`func (o *ManualWorkItemDetails) UnsetForwardHistory()`

-UnsetForwardHistory ensures that no value is present for ForwardHistory, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)